← Back

 Introduction

-The symbols for division may throw you off, because they don’t match the traditional arithmetic symbols we use in math class.
-We’ll practice using them in depth, so you can see how useful it is to divide numbers in different ways.
+The use of multiple division symbols might seem a bit unfamiliar because they don’t match the ones we use in traditional arithmetic.
+Don’t worry, we’ll practice them thoroughly so you can see how useful they are for dividing numbers in different ways.

 Skills to Practice